San Diego to Portland train

 How long is the train journey from San Diego to Portland?

 The distance between San Diego and Portland is approximately 932 miles, or 1501 kilometers.
-The average train journey between these two cities takes 32 hours and 8 minutes, although the absolute fastest you could get there is 31 hours,
+The average train journey between these two cities takes 34 hours, although the absolute fastest you could get there is 33 hours and 30 minutes.

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.

 On a weekly basis, the greatest number of passengers tend to travel by trains from San Diego to Portland on Monday.
 Tickets for Monday tend to also be the most expensive.
 For savvy travelers looking for cheaper priced tickets search for travel departing on Sunday.
 Sunday also tend to have less passengers which may make boarding faster and let you snag your perfect seat.

 When are the first and last trains of the day?